citta-lab/DSA/graphs/readme.md

 Graphs problems can be tackled with two kinds of appraoch BFS and DFS.
 The core business logic between them are very identical and only differs the way we extract and process the data.
 Example: Depth First Search (DFS) focus on traversing rhe node until it reaches the end before it picks up the next node to be processed whereas Breadth First Search (BFS) focus on traversing all the children nodes before it goes to children from next level.

 ## Data
 we need graph data to tranverse the graph but often the given data might not be in the format or the structure known to us.
 The key is to indentify the data set to figureout if it is a graph problem.
-Here is one example,
+Most often it will be of the format `Adjacency List` and
+`Adjacency Matrix` ( of size m*n).

+Below are example,

 ### 1. Adjacency List:
 Here data is given in the form of adjacency list i.e node and it's respective childens.
 It would look somethign like ,